balljok/balljok/README.md

 ## Hello!

-- I'm developing programs to support the university library
+- For work I develop programs to support the university library
 - I work mostly in Python and JavaScript

 <!--